The Most Successful WRC Cars

 Lancia Delta

 The Lancia Delta is WRC's most successful rally car.
-It started as a Group B rally car in 1985, with an engine that generated a maximum output of 483 HP and weighted only 890 kg.
-This car was responsible for the end of the Group B, when the Lancia Delta S4 burst into flames after crashing in the 1986 Tour De Corse, killing its driver Henri Toivonen and co-driver Sergio Cresto.
+It started as a Group B rally car in 1985, with an engine that generated a maximum output of 483 HP and weighed only 890 kg.
+This car was responsible for the end of Group B, when the Lancia Delta S4 burst into flames after crashing in the 1986 Tour De Corse, killing its driver Henri Toivonen and co-driver Sergio Cresto.
 Later, Lancia reintroduced the Delta as a Group A car in 1987.
 The Lancia Delta HF won 6 manufacturers championships in a row, from 1987 to 1992.